What Not to Pack for a Cruise? 20 Items to Leave at Home

 10. Hot Plate and Other Cooking Appliances

-Skip the hot plate and cooking gadgets at home—cruise ships have you covered with all the food that is included with your cruise fare.
+Skip the hot plate and cooking gadgets at home—cruise ships provide all the food that is included with your cruise fare.

 11. Candles and Incense